 - Adding water and increasing the temperature of the mixing environment accelerates the setting time.

-Bonding to Tooth Structure:
+Bonding to Tooth Structure and types of Crowns:

 Bond strength is greater to the enamel than dentin because polyacrylic acid reacts with Calcium ions, enamel, dentin via carboxyl group.
+Zinc Polycarboxylate fuses to tooth structure and metal and hence it can be used in fusing indirect metal restorations to tooth structure like – Metal Crowns and Metal Ceramic Crowns.
+It is not useful in fusing Zirconia or All ceeramic crowns.

 Properties of Zinc Polycarboxylate Cement: